Neurocysticercosis is a neurological disease that occurs when a particular type of parasitic tapeworm invades the central nervous system.

 A person can also develop the infection if they consume water that contains the parasite.

 Other times, poor personal hygiene, particularly among food handlers, can lead to T. solium infection.
-The WHO emphasize the importance of workplace hygiene and sanitation.

 Once a live T. solium tapeworm enters the body, it attaches to the intestinal wall and matures.